 This historical newspaper provides genealogists, researchers and scholars with online, easily-searchable first-hand accounts and unparalleled coverage of the politics, society and events of the time.

-Full-text articles from numerous newspapers in North Carolina.
-Titles include Charlotte Observer, Asheville Citizen-Times, The News & Observer, Winston-Salem Journal, Greensboro News & Record.
+Provides full-text articles from numerous newspapers in North Carolina.
+Titles include The Daily Reflector, Charlotte Observer, Asheville Citizen-Times, The News & Observer, Winston-Salem Journal, Greensboro News & Record.

-The Rural Data Bank is North Carolina's leading source of information on rural people, communities and the rural economy.
-The goal of the data bank is to provide leaders and concerned citizens with the statistical information they need to bring about a more prosperous rural North Carolina.
+Provides information on rural people, communities and the rural economy.
 The site contains information on county profiles, topic profiles, trends and issues.

 The North Carolina State Center for Health Statistics is responsible for data collection, health-related research, production of reports, and maintenance of a comprehensive collection of health statistics.
 The SCHS's goal is to improve the health of all North Carolinians and their communities.

-The North Carolina State Government Publications Collection contains both current and historical state publications produced by the agencies of NC State Government.
+Provides access to both current and historical state publications produced by the agencies of NC State Government.
+Topics include: health care, agriculture, transportation, and education.

 Nurse Theorists: Portraits of Excellence explores the life work and life stories of sixteen innovative women who are widely regarded as nursing's premiere scholars.Each program featuring a modern theorist includes video interviews in which the theorist discusses her life, the evolution of her work, and the impact of that work on nursing practice and education.
 These programs also contain a bibliography of the theorist's writings and a resource list highlighting helpful websites and organizations.